Source

 Two common approaches are:

-If you need to wait for multiple goroutines, use this approach.var wg sync.WaitGroup for i := 0; i < N; i++ { wg.Add(1) go func() { defer wg.Done() // ... }() } // To wait for all to finish: wg.Wait()
+If you need to wait for multiple goroutines, use this approach.- var wg sync.WaitGroup for i := 0; i < N; i++ { wg.Add(1) go func() { defer wg.Done() // ... }() } // To wait for all to finish: wg.Wait()

-that the goroutine closes when it's done.
+- Add another - chan struct{}that the goroutine closes when it's done.

-If you have only one goroutine, use this approach.done := make(chan struct{}) go func() { defer close(done) // ... }() // To wait for the goroutine to finish: <-done
+If you have only one goroutine, use this approach.- done := make(chan struct{}) go func() { defer close(done) // ... }() // To wait for the goroutine to finish: <-done

 Avoid Using Goroutines in init()

-functions execute when the program starts, and goroutines run asynchronously, the initialization order may become unpredictable.
+Using goroutines in init() functions can complicate program initialization.
+Since init() functions execute when the program starts, and goroutines run asynchronously, the initialization order may become unpredictable.

 Performance Optimization

-Prefer strconv
+Prefer strconv Over fmt

 Specify Map and Slice Capacities